-One of the frustrations my clients vent about as jobseekers is what sometimes seems to be a snail’s pace hiring process.
+One of the frustrations my clients vent about as jobseekers is what sometimes seems to be a snail’s pace hiring process, why is the hiring process so slow?
 You get a first interview.
 Then, you wait.
 Or you zip through two and feel you’re near the finish line.
 And you wait.

 Clients often ask me how long they should expect to wait.
 My answer: It depends.
 There are so many variables affecting the hiring scenario.
 Even my recruiter colleagues would tell you this is a question without a clear answer, because expectations can be set; then things change, and more often than one might think.

 I put it back to my clients to build this question into their interview, negotiations or conversations with a potential employer.
 It is absolutely appropriate to ask, “What are the next steps in your process?
 How long do you anticipate it taking?”

 Then take the response from this hiring authority (recruiter, human resources, boss, decision-maker, search committee member) as a statement of hopeful intent.
 Remember; they want to fill the position with a great-fit candidate, just as much as you want to be that candidate of choice.